bimwook/o-websocket/README.md

 # o-websocket
-A Simple Demo of websocket, for study, no dependencies.
+A Simple Demo of websocket, for websocket study, no dependencies.